Ohyoukillkenny/riscv-simulator/README.md

 [  PASSED  ] 18 tests.
 ```

-Then, let us run risc-simulator.
+Then, let us run **risc-simulator**.

 1. By command line:

-   The usage of *risc-simulator* can be viewed as below:
+   The usage can be viewed as below:

    ```
-   Usage:        risc-simulator [-p] CODE_FILE
+   Usage:     risc-simulator [-a] [-p]   CODE_FILE
    -----------------------------------------------------
    [-h|--help] - show usage of risc-simulator
+   [-a]        - process the assembly code
-   [-p]        - print CPU status after each instruction CODE_FILE   - path of the instruction file
+   [-p]        - print CPU status after each instruction CODE_FILE   - path of the assembly|binary code file
    -----------------------------------------------------
    ```
-   Here is an example we run instructions in *exe.txt* in PrintAll mode:
+   Here is an example we run assembly codes in **assem.txt** in PrintAll mode:

    ```
-   ./risc-simulator -p /Users/klk/CLionProjects/riscv-simulator/exe.txt
+   ./risc-simulator -ap assem.txt
    ```

    You can also find the usage by putting `./risc-simulator -h` into your command line terminals.